susanagburgos/Patton_Gomez_CSCI2270_FinalProject/README.md

   their total and a summary of their purchases.
 The program will then exit.

 How to Run:
-The user will need four files to run our code:
+The user will need four files to run our code (which you can run in Code Blocks):
 - main.cpp
 - Books.cpp
 - Books.h